agruzdev/OgreNature/README.md

 **Running**
 * Run the application and choose OpenGL render system
 * In the properties of the render system  is recommended to disable full screen

-**Using**
-* You can rotate the ogre head with nouse
-* All posteffects can be enabled/disabled on the panel in the top left corner
-* Press ESC to close the application

 **License**